open-telemetry/sig-end-user/end-user-surveys/analysis-guides/survey-analysis.md

  **Tips:**

  - Any category that has less than 5% should not be presented in the graph
- - Avoid having multiple illustrations saying the same thing on the graph, e.g, having an axis of percentage when the bars are already showing labels
+ - Avoid having multiple illustrations saying the same thing on the graph, e.g., having an axis of percentage when the bars are already showing labels

  **Step 2: Side-by-Side Comparisons**
  Use a Pivot Table with multiple columns, as created in Group summaries.